BIRDSgroup/RCD/README.md

 L = vector representing the instrumental variable(s).
 &nbsp;

-L1, L2 = one hot encoded vector corresponding each element in L.
+L1, L2 = one hot encoded vector corresponding to each element in L.
 &nbsp;

 Gp  = continuous vector representing the causal mediating variables.